yerf123/course-RH/book/duckietown-robotics-development/01_connecting_and_operating_a_Duckiebot/04_networking_basics.md

 #### NMap {#exercise:ex-nmap}

-We can now investigate what is on our network.
-For that we will use one of the many network mapping tools that exist out there.
+We can now investigate what is on our network by using one of the many network mapping tools that exist out there.
 Keep in mind that depending on the network and the devices on it, you might not be able to see every device and every parameter.

 Since you know your IP address, you also know your sub-network.
 Using the tool `nmap` , we are going to search the whole sub-network.
 Try to run `nmap -sP ![YOUR IP]/24` in a terminal.
 The `/24` part tells `nmap` to keep the 24 first bits the same in its search.
 If you don’t put it, then nmap will search the complete space of address (which are the monstrous 2^32 addresses).